ProVerif/vscode-proverif-language-service/CONTRIBUTE.md

 - Open VS Code on this folder.
 - Press Ctrl+Shift+B to start compiling the client and server in [watch mode](https://code.visualstudio.com/docs/editor/tasks#:~:text=The%20first%20entry%20executes,the%20HelloWorld.js%20file.).
 - Switch to the Run and Debug View in the Sidebar (Ctrl+Shift+D).
-- Select `Launch Client` from the drop down (if it is not already).
+- Select `Launch Client` from the drop-down (if it is not already).
 - Press ▷ to run the launch config (F5).
 - In the [Extension Development Host](https://code.visualstudio.com/api/get-started/your-first-extension#:~:text=Then%2C%20inside%20the%20editor%2C%20press%20F5.%20This%20will%20compile%20and%20run%20the%20extension%20in%20a%20new%20Extension%20Development%20Host%20window.) instance of VSCode, open a document with a ProVerif extension.
 - Enter ProVerif code, and observe how syntax errors are highlighted.